A Practical Guide to Light

 Blue Light and Lights for the Blues

-As for light therapy for Seasonal Affective Disorder, I can’t find any guidelines for the sort of light spectrum that should be used. indicates that 10,000 lux is the recommended intensity for a SAD light box.
+As for light therapy for Seasonal Affective Disorder, I can’t find any guidelines for the sort of light spectrum that should be used.
+This article indicates that 10,000 lux is the recommended intensity for a SAD light box.
 Lux is a measure of illuminance over a unit of area, but weighted for the wavelengths that the human eye perceives as brighter.
 Each of these measures has a “radiant” equivalent which treats all wavelengths equally, but lux is more useful for human applications.

 A grow light will easily exceed 10,000 lux, and it’s really not something that is fun to stare into or around, so I probably wouldn’t recommend using that for light therapy.
 But!
 Beyond the various joys of caring for plants, I wouldn’t discount the fact that my full-ish spectrum grow lights really light up my peripheral vision at my desk.
 It makes for a much brighter room during gloomy San Francisco days.